rss feed

 Back in the lounge area, a man entered and paused in front of me, cocking his head back and forth like he was trying to look up my skirt.
 I pulled the towel across me more securely.

 Even in bathhouses, I never exposed myself unless it was time for “The Big Reveal.”
-I was feeling depressed and a bit surly after my foot incident, so it was most definitely not the time.
+On this occasion I was feeling depressed and a bit surly after my foot incident, so it was most definitely not the time.

 “How you doin’ tonight, man?” he asked.
 You had to give him credit for persistence.
 I’m sure my feet smelled like poop.